PatelPranayP/-Optimizing-PLCs-Communication-for-Industry-4.0-Efficiency-in-Bottling-Plants-with-HMI-Integration/README.md

 • Siemens S7 PLC program optimization for conveyor and filling systems in TIA Portal
 • Establishing OPC UA communication among Siemens S7, Beckhoff, and B&R PLCs for a Bottling Plant
-• Assisting team in HMI design for enhanced user interaction and system control
+• Designed HMI for enhanced user interaction and system control